scvalex/ltc/docs/final.md

 each of these questions raises even more questions when it comes to implementing the scheme.

-We adopt another solution inspired by Erlang: threads communicate with each other only via channels.
-In our example, if a component wishes to be notified of events, it gives the store a *channel*\footnote{Specifically, we use Haskell's STM channels.}, which will events will be later written to.
+We adopt a solution inspired by Erlang: threads communicate with each other only via channels.
+In our example, if a component wishes to be notified of events, it gives the store a *channel*\footnote{Specifically, we use Haskell's STM channels.}, to which events will be later written.
 In other words, we are effectively giving each interested component an asynchronous queue of events which it can consume at its leisure.